ev3dev-lang-java/ev3dev-lang-java/OPEN_ISSUES.md

 - Usage of inner classes for the different modes of Sensors
 - Lack of Unit testing in the whole project
-- Some LeJOS interface methods was not implemented.
-- Motor synchronization

 - Internal ready indicator.
 This case appear with Multi threading scenarios:

 ```